box/box-python-sdk/docs/hub_collaborations.md

 ### Arguments

 - hub `CreateHubCollaborationV2025R0Hub`
-  - Hubs reference.
+  - Box Hubs reference.
 - accessible_by `CreateHubCollaborationV2025R0AccessibleBy`
   - The user or group who gets access to the item.
 - role `str`
-  - The level of access granted to hub.
+  - The level of access granted to a Box Hub.
 Possible values are `editor`, `viewer`, and `co-owner`.
 - box_version `BoxVersionHeaderV2025R0`
   - Version header.
 - extra_headers `Optional[Dict[str, Optional[str]]]`